thousandbrainsproject/monty_lab/dmc/configs/README.md

 Below is a summary of configs that correspond to figures in the Demonstrating Monty Capabilities paper, with descriptions motivating the choice of config parameters.

-**Note:** In all experiments, `use_semantic_sensor=False` should be specified.
-This should be the case once PR #116 is merged, updating the values for PatchViewFinderMountHabitatDatasetArgs etc to be False by default.

 ## Figure 1 & 2: Diagramatic Figures With No Experiments

 ## Figure 3: Robust Sensorimotor Inference